 We compute the five-point summary, mean, standard deviation (SD), coefficient of variation (CoV), and entropy for all the macroeconomic variables and uncertainty measures used in our analysis.
 The values of these summary statistics, reported in Table \ref{tab:summary_statistics}, offer valuable economic insights.
 For instance, the CoV reveals substantial relative variability across most economic indicators, with notable differences between countries and variables.
 Generally, exchange rates exhibit moderate CoV values, whereas interest rate differentials and inflation differentials show much higher relative variability.
 Alongside the descriptive statistics, we analyze the global behavior of the exchange rate series and exogenous variables, and summarize the results in Table~\ref{Table_Global_characteristics}.
 The analysis includes key features such as skewness, kurtosis, nonlinearity, seasonality, stationarity, long-range dependence, and detected outliers, offering a comprehensive overview of the structural patterns across all time series.

+While the Hurst exponent provide preliminary indications of persistence, a more formal assessment of long memory is obtained by estimating the fractional differencing parameter $d$ under an ARFIMA specification.
+To this end, we employ the Whittle likelihood estimator, which fits a fractionally integrated process to the data and yields both an estimate of $d$ and a test of whether the estimate differs significantly from zero \citep{whittle1951hypothesis, beran2017statistics}.
+An estimate of $d$ significantly greater than zero indicates that the series exhibits long-range dependence rather than short memory.
+As reported in Table~\ref{Table_Whittle_Estimator}, the estimated values of $d$ are uniformly significant across all series, with $z$-statistics exceeding the critical threshold of 2.576 corresponding to the 1\% level and corresponding $p$-values below 0.0001.
+This provides decisive evidence against short memory for all macroeconomic indicators and confirms that a fractional integration component is essential for adequately capturing the persistence structure of the data.

-\section{Empirical Setup and Results}
+\subsection{Empirical Setup and Results}